 - Receive a referral from your PCM.
-Please note that referrals suggested by one subspecialty provider to another subspecialty provider must be authorized by your PCM. - Proceed to the Referral Management Center in the MTF to activate your referral. - Do Not go to the specialty appointment without an authorization number from Humana Military Health Services (HMHS). - You will receive an authorization letter from Humana Military Health Services (HMHS) (TRICARE Contractor).

-The RMC will help you with appointment scheduling.
+Please note that referrals suggested by one subspecialty provider to another subspecialty provider must be authorized by your PCM. - Proceed to the Referral Management Center in the MTF to activate your referral. - Do Not go to the specialty appointment without an authorization number from Humana Military Health Services (HMHS). - You will receive an authorization letter from Humana Military Health Services (HMHS) (TRICARE Contractor). - The Referral Management Center (RMC) will help with appointment scheduling.